 Restaurants run the full gamut from inexpensive holes in the wall to sumptuous dining experiences.
 A good rule of thumb for eating out is the price of a McDonald’s Big Mac (so much so that it’s the basis for a popular price index that compares purchasing power between different currencies).
 You’re looking at about €4 for the iconic burger.
 Dinner for two at a local pub will cost in and around €35.
 Three courses for two people at a mid-range restaurant will set you back €60 – €70.

 Hitting the clubs in a taxi?
-A ride starts at about €4 and is charged at about €1 – €2 per kilometre.
+Fares start at about €4 and are charged at about €1 – €2 per kilometre.
 Check your fare before you go with Transport for Ireland’s fare estimator.